alejandramunoze/final_project/README.md

 ## Version 1
 In this first version, we built on from the website that we created in class.
 We added a navigation link to a new route (/house) which would show a predetermined street view image captured.

+## Google Spreadsheet Access:
+Same as with the Google Maps API, remember to download the .json credentials of your service account from your Google Cloud system

 ## To run the app:

 conda activate my-first-env